Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Twitter

 Display the last message from an account on [Twitter].
-The data are directly fetched from the mobile site, so any tweet can be fetched, without credentials.
+Since December 2020, it is required [to get a dev account] to use this block, since Twitter disabled any standard html endpoint (see [this issue on StackOverflow]).
+The dev account is not necessarely the one of the thread to follow.
+If you don't have one, it works nevertheless with the module [Block Plus: Twitter].

 ### Separator

 Allow to set a div with a specific class between two blocks.
 May be useful to fix some css issues, or to increase space between some blocks.

-### Column
+### Division

-Allow to group blocks in one or multiple columns.
-Columns can be nested.
+Allow to wrap a block or multiple block with a `div`. in particular to create columns.
+Divisions can be nested.
 The css should be prepared in the theme to managed them.
 By default, only a simple `aside` column of 30% is available with class `column align-right` (or left).

 ### Improvements for Browse preview, Html, Item metadata, Item showcase, List of sites, Page title, Table of contents